Last updated on January 25th, 2023 at 08:11 pm

 From 1960 to date, Nigeria has produced 24 ministers of finance.
 And Nigeria’s first Minister of Finance was Chief Festus Okotie-Eboh.

-From 1960 till date, Nigeria has produced 24 ministers of finance.
-And before the first military coup of January 1966, the first Finance Minister, Chief Festus Okotie-Eboh, made the office interesting not just by some of the economic policies he brought to the table, but for the traditional regalia that flowed after him during budget presentation and defence.
+The flamboyant Okotie-Eboh made the office of the minister of finance interesting, not just by some of the economic policies he brought to the table, but for the traditional regalia that flowed after him during budget presentations and defence.

 While an engineer or medical doctor may be appointed as the minister of information, never in the history of Nigeria has anyone who doesn’t have a sound knowledge of economics or accounting been appointed as minister of finance.